 Why do I need a Compliance Certificate?

-Mortgage lenders, seeking to protect their investment, or lawyers, seeking to protect client interests often ask for a compliance certificate.
+Mortgage lenders, seeking to protect their investment, or lawyers, seeking to protect clients’ interests often ask for a compliance certificate.
 Compliance Certificates are most commonly required as a part of real estate purchasing contracts.
+Prospective buyers may also choose to purchase Compliance Certificates to learn more about the status of a property they are considering purchasing.